wayzaction/gmod-linux-fix/README.md

 # Thanks!
 Thanks to **@ret-0** and **@Exotic0015**, I fixed and modified their script, because it was (partially) broken.

-# The only issue with native GMod
+# The only issue with native GMod (
-For some unknown reason, certain addons may cause FPS drops when you join a server.
-Unfortunately, there’s no permanent solution to this issue.
+For some unknown reason, certain addons may cause FPS drops when you join a server. ~~Unfortunately, there’s no permanent solution to this issue.~~

-Switching your resolution from fullscreen to borderless (or vice versa) can temporarily restore normal FPS.
+~~Switching your resolution from fullscreen to borderless (or vice versa) can temporarily restore normal FPS.
 However, you’ll need to repeat this process each time you connect to a server with such addons.
-For example, the Modern Warfare Base Weapons addon causes FPS drops for me (But not for my friend, that's weird).
+For example, the Modern Warfare Base Weapons addon causes FPS drops for me (But not for my friend, that's weird).~~

+The only way to fix it PERMANENTLY is to utilize Zink (OpenGL-to-Vulkan translation layer): [click](https://github.com/wayzaction/gmod-zink)